nwchemgit/nwchem-wiki/Relativistic-All-electron-Approximations.md

                 <string (FPP||DKH||DKFULL|DK3|DK3FULL) default DKH>]
 ```
 The ON|OFF string is used to turn on or off the Douglas-Kroll
 approximation.
-By default, if the DOUGLAS-KROLL keyword is found, the
+By default, if the `DOUGLAS-KROLL` keyword is found, the
 approximation will be used in the calculation.
 If the user wishes to
 calculate a non-relativistic quantity after turning on Douglas-Kroll,
-the user will need to define a new RELATIVISTIC block and turn the
+the user will need to define a new `RELATIVISTIC` block and turn the
-approximation OFF.
-The user could also simply put a blank RELATIVISTIC
+approximation `OFF`.
+The user could also simply put a blank `RELATIVISTIC`
 block in the input file and all options will be turned off.

-The FPP is the approximation based on free-particle projection
+The `FPP` is the approximation based on free-particle projection
-operators[^11] whereas the DKH and DKFULL approximations are based on
+operators[^11] whereas the `DKH` and `DKFULL` approximations are based on
 external-field projection operators[^12].
 The latter two are
-considerably better approximations than the former.
-DKH is the
+considerably better approximations than the former. `DKH` is the
 Douglas-Kroll-Hess approach and is the approach that is generally
-implemented in quantum chemistry codes.
-DKFULL includes certain
+implemented in quantum chemistry codes. `DKFULL` includes certain
-cross-product integral terms ignored in the DKH approach (see for
+cross-product integral terms ignored in the `DKH` approach (see for
 example Häberlen and Rösch[^13]).
 The third-order Douglas-Kroll
 approximation has been implemented by T. Nakajima and K.
 Hirao[^14][^15].
-This approximation can be called using DK3 (DK3
+This approximation can be called using `DK3` (DK3
-without cross-product integral terms) or DK3FULL (DK3 with cross-product
+without cross-product integral terms) or `DK3FULL` (DK3 with cross-product
 integral terms).

 The contracted basis sets used in the calculations should reflect the